-The essay incorporates an organizational structure with clear transitional words and phrases that show the relationship between and among ideas (i.e. claim and evidence, claim and counterclaim, strengths and weaknesses).
-The essay includes a progression of ideas from beginning to end, including an introduction and conclusion which generally supports the argument presented.
+The essay incorporates an organizational strategy with clear transitional words and phrases that show the relationship between and among ideas (i.e. claim and evidence, claim and counterclaim, strengths and weaknesses).
+The essay includes a progression of ideas from beginning to end, including an introduction and concluding statement or section.

-The essay cites clear, relevant, and appropriate evidence related to the claim and counterclaims while explaining how the evidence supports the claim.
-The essay demonstrates some logical reasoning and understanding of the topic and/or text(s) and states the strengths and weaknesses of both the claim and counterclaim(s).
+The essay uses clear, relevant, and appropriate evidence related to the claim and counterclaims while explaining how the evidence supports the claim.
+The essay demonstrates logical reasoning and understanding of the topic or text(s) and states some strengths and weaknesses of both the claim and counterclaims.
 Counterclaims are acknowledged but may be only generally explained and/or distinguished from the essay's central claim.

 The essay demonstrates a perspective and voice, as well as a general command of conventions.
-The essay incorporates language that shows an awareness of the reader's interests and generally maintains a formal style and somewhat objective tone with few possible exceptions.
-The essay employs interesting word choices and some variety in sentence structure.
+The essay incorporates language that shows an awareness of the reader's interests and generally maintains a formal and somewhat objective style with a few possible exceptions.
+The essay employs interesting word choice and some variety in sentence structure.